Heavy-Division/B78XH/.github/CONTRIBUTING.md

 * System Connections (e.g. Hydraulic systems affect on 3d model animations and flight behavior)
 * Unable to animate currently non-animated switches/knobs/buttons

-### Possible projects:
-* All display frontends (Except EFB)
-* Autopilot logic (With some exceptions such as using the bank angle variable)
-* Custom panel textures (not including text)
-* Custom Sounds (Engines, Cockpit, Switches, etc.)

-# Setup
+## Setup
-***
-Thank you for your interest in contributing to the B78X Heavy project.

 To get started, you'll need to download and install the following:

 1. An IDE of your choice